-- Surgery to reconstruct the breasts and to make them even in size, shape, and position - Prostheses (artificial breasts) - Treatment of complications that result from a mastectomy, such as lymphedema.
-This is a build-up of lymph fluid in the tissue under the skin
+- All stages of reconstruction of the breast on which the mastectomy has been performed; - Surgery and reconstruction of the other breast to make them even in size, shape and appearance; and - Prostheses and treatment of physical complications of all stages of the mastectomy, including lymphedema.
+This is a build-up of lymph fluid in the tissue under the skin.

-The Women's Health and Cancer Rights Act of 1998 requires us to provide these benefits to our members.
-If you have any questions about these benefits, please call the Presbyterian Customer Service Center (♣).
+If you have any questions about these benefits, please call the Presbyterian Customer Service Center (24).
 We are here to help.